-All of these experiences have taught me to cultivate a healthy skepticism for information that has potential bias.
+All of these experiences have taught me to cultivate a healthy skepticism for medical and scientific information that has potential bias.

 For 30 years I followed and counseled my patients on dietary guidelines that I assumed were solidly based in science.

 I drank skim milk, ate low or no fat yogurt, avoided butter like the plague and had egg-white omeletes.

 One afternoon I started to lecture my lunch companion (who now is the eternal fiancee’ of the skeptical cardiologist) on her decision to consume a croissant slathered with butter.
 When she challenged my supporting evidence I went on a quest to discover the scientific sources underpinning my recommendations.

 My findings were, shall we say, eye-opening.